plandes/clj-ml-dataset/README.md

 ## Setup

+**Note**: [ElasticSearch] is no longer necessary as there's a new [file sysetm](#file-system-based-data-store) based data store.

-If you don't have an Elasticsearch instance handy I recommend you use the docker image and SSH tunnel the port so you don't have to configure that separately.
+If you don't have an ElasticSearch instance handy I recommend you use the docker image and SSH tunnel the port so you don't have to configure that separately.
 Do do this: